 M. June and J. Virgil Waggoner

-M. June and J. Virgil Waggoner of Houston are strong community supporters and great benefators of UT Austin.
-Over the years, the Waggoners have funded a wide range of scientific and socially beneficial reseach at The University, from which Mr. Waggoner earned a master's degree in chemistry in 1950.
+The Waggoners of Houston, June and her late husband Virgil, have been strong community supporters and great benefators of UT Austin.
+Over the years, they have funded a wide range of scientific and socially beneficial reseach at The University, from which Mr. Waggoner earned a master's degree in chemistry in 1950.

 In 1997, the Waggoners donated $5 million to found an interdisciplinary institute at UT Austin for the study of the genetic causes of alcohol dependency.
 The resulting institute, The Waggoner Center for Alcohol and Addiction Research, has already released evidence of ethanol pathways in the brain, and the strongest evidence to date that alcohols and anesthetics bind to specific sites on proteins in the brain.
 This knowledge may lead to improved treatment of addiction and better anesthetics.